.png)

-The same goes for users of your product.
+No two users are exactly alike.
 Some are familiar with your UI to the point where any disruption to their routine causes frustration.
 Others are new, excited, and perhaps a bit confused about the best way to use your product to accomplish their goals.
 At least one person is actively trying to remember their log-in password and has been for the last fifteen minutes.

 Tooltips act as tour guides for your app.
 They provide simple but essential information for users as they click and hover their way through your product.
-Tooltips help guide customers through the discovery of new features and services.
 Used correctly, even basic tooltips help enhance your user experience by minimizing friction.
-The opposite is also true: Used poorly, tooltips can frustrate users by disrupting their journey through your product.
-So how does one find the perfect tour guide for so many different types of tourists?
+Used poorly, they frustrate users by disrupting their journey.

 Team messaging app Slack's built-in search tool is called the Quick Switcher.
 This sidebar is the fastest way to get around an app that handles a high volume of conversations every day.
 Messages often get tangled, channels can become congested, and important information can quickly become buried.